Mysterios: Feud (2022–present)

+On the December 5 episode of NXT, Dominik's original opponent for his NXT North American Championship defense at NXT Deadline, Wes Lee, was not medically cleared to compete due to a legitimate back injury.
+Rey appeared via video message and announced Dragon Lee will take his place in the match.
+At the event on December 9, Lee, with Rey in his corner, defeated Dominik to win the title.
+On the March 22, 2024 episode of SmackDown, Escobar, who defected from the LWO in November 2023, defeated Rey after interference from Dominik.
+One week later, Escobar and his reformed Legado Del Fantasma stablemates thanked Dominik for his actions.
+Rey interrupted while introducing Lee as the newest member of the LWO.
+Rey and Lee subsequently challenged Escobar and Dominik to a tag team match at WrestleMania XL.
+However, Lee was taken out by Carlito backstage during the go-home show of SmackDown before WrestleMania.
+This led to Andrade taking Lee's spot after an in-ring segment between Escobar, Dominik, Rey, and Andrade.
+At Night 1 of WrestleMania XL, Rey and Andrade emerged victorious.

+At the 2024 Draft, The Judgment Day and LWO were drafted to the Raw brand, reigniting the Mysterios' feud.

 Dominik ruining Rey's holidays

 2022

 On Thanksgiving, Dominik invited Rhea Ripley to the Mysterio family home.
-Dominik and Ripley assaulted Rey after Rey and Angie (Rey's wife and Dominik's mother) refused entry into the house.
+Dominik and Ripley assaulted Rey after Rey and Angie refused entry into the house.

 On Christmas Eve, Dominik and Ripley visited Dominik's grandparents' home.
 A confrontation ensued between Dominik, Ripley, Rey and Angie outside of the house with Dominik shoving Rey and Angie slapping Ripley.
 The police arrived shortly after and (kayfabe) arrested Dominik.
-After being released from police custody, Dominik took on a new gimmick of being a former convict who "had served time in prison with the world's most dangerous people" but in reality, he was only in county jail for a few hours.
+After being released from police custody, Dominik took on an additional gimmick of being a former convict-thug who "had served time in prison with the world's most dangerous people" but in reality, he was only in county jail for a few hours.

 2023

 On Valentine's Day, Dominik and Ripley intruded on Rey's and Angie's Valentine's Day dinner where the latter party immediately gave up their table to the former.
-At the end of the dinner, Dominik fled the restaurant thinking there was a sting operation on him as "[he was] the most wanted man on TikTok" after seeing two police officers entering the premise.
+At the end of the dinner, Dominik fled the restaurant after seeing two police officers entering the premise thinking there was a sting operation on him as "[he was] the most wanted man on TikTok".
 Ripley was left to pick up the bill before leaving.